Intelligent-Silicon/Clarion-11-IDE/Clarion_11_IDE_Colour_Mode.md

 # Clarion 11 IDE Colour Mode

 The Clarion 11 IDE permits different colour modes to be used.

+These settings affect the #Develop parts of the IDE, and not the main AppGen & Dct part's of the IDE.

 [Toolbar Color Schemes](Clarion_11_IDE_Colour_Mode.md#toolbar-color-schemes)